 What is Wolford?

-It is an Austrian luxury apparel and hosiery brand synonymous with quality leg and body lingerie.
+It is an Austrian luxury apparel and hosiery brand synonymous with high-quality lingerie for legs and the body.
 Originally from Bregenz, Austria, the company has established itself as a world leader in producing premium tights, stockings, rompers, and underwear.
 It is renowned for its textile technology and craftsmanship.
 The brand offers a wide range of products, from classic hosiery to ready-to-wear collections.
-The company is represented in high-end department stores and boutiques worldwide and is aimed at customers who appreciate sophisticated, well-made, intimate apparel and fashionable pieces.
+The company is represented in high-end department stores and boutiques worldwide and targets customers who appreciate sophisticated, well-made, intimate apparel and fashionable pieces.

 1950 – today

-The company logo consists of black, sans-serif lettering, chosen to demonstrate the sleekness and comfort of the designs.
-The name comes from the founder, Reinhold Wolff, who combined his surname with the last syllable of Oxford to evoke associations with high English quality.
+The company logo features black, sans-serif lettering, chosen to convey the sleekness and comfort of the designs.
+The name comes from the founder, Reinhold Wolff, who combined his surname with the last syllable of Oxford to evoke associations with high-quality English.

 The inscription is surrounded by a dotted line, creating a protective barrier.
 The intermittent contour suggests breathable surfaces that absorb moisture well and provide comfort during movement.
 This pattern also alludes to the fine threads of stockings and the elegance of lingerie.
 The dotted line emphasizes the absence of seams, as the brand is renowned for its seamless products.